How to Play Pokémon Games on iPhone/iPad? - 4 iPhone Emulators

 Step 2.
 Connect them to the same Wi-Fi network.

-If everything is set up correctly you should see your phone screen on your PC.
-Now you can play Pokémon games on your computer screen.
+If everything is set up correctly you should see your phone screen that play Pokémon games on your PC.
+Now enjoy your time.

 Part 6: Final Verdict